nats-io/natscli/jsch/README.md

 ```

 Like with Streams we have `NewConsumerFromDefault`, `LoadOrNewConsumer` and `LoadOrNewConsumerFromDefault` and we supply 2 default default configurations to help you `DefaultConsumer` and `SampledDefaultConsumer`.

+When using `LoadOrNewConsumer` and `LoadOrNewConsumerFromDefault` if a durable name is given then that has to match the name supplied.

 Many options exist to set starting points, durability and more - everything that you will find in the `jsm` utility, review the godoc for full details.